 Can epigenetic data be used to fully describe phenotypic plasticity?

-Epigenetic data can be used to make inferences about how an organism can be altering its phenotype in response to environmental change, however this it must be interpreted with caution.
+Epigenetic data can be used to make inferences about how an organism can be altering its phenotype in response to environmental change, however this must be interpreted with caution.
 For example, RY discusses that epigenetic effects could be strongest during the developmental period of an organism, which may not be reflected as an epigenetic change in the adult.
-Additionally, epigenetic mechanisms tend to work together, as methylated regions on the DNA can recruit histone modifiers that can change chromatin structure and thus transcription.
+Additionally, epigenetic mechanisms tend to work together, as methylated regions on the DNA can recruit histone modifiers that change chromatin structure and transcription.
 Therefore, future studies should compare multiple epigenetic factors together to understand the mechanistic response between the epigenome and phenotype.